The Graffiti Fonts® Type foundry - Est. 1999

 Who are we?

-The bay area, underground Hip-Hop crew "Full Time Artists®" has spawned a number well known names since it was founded in 1991.
+The bay area, underground Hip-Hop crew "Full Time Artists®" has spawned a number of names you may have heard since it was founded in 1991.
 The Graffiti Fonts® type foundry is one.
 Established in 1999 under the umbrella of FTA's already flourishing Highground™ label, the foundry was concieved exclusively to design graffiti style typefaces.
 At the time there was basically no such thing.
-With 3 decades of history, graffiti had a prominent place in fine art & commercial design but had yet to enter the world of mechanical type.
-Growing up in the dawn of the digital age, having years of experience in bringing graffiti into our digital design work, specifically vector wildstyles and other lettering, the graffiti artists & graphic artists of FTA we were born for this task.
+With 3+ decades of history, graffiti had a prominent place in fine art & commercial design but had yet to really enter the world of mechanical type.
+Growing up in the dawn of the digital age, having years of experience in bringing graffiti into our digital design work, specifically vector wildstyles and other lettering, the graffiti artists & graphic artists of FTA were born for this task.

 Our primary designer, Matthew (RaseOne) Napolitano, a lifelong graffiti artist, first started writing in 1989, joined F.T.A. in 1992, founded Highground Industries™ in 1996 & the Graffiti Fonts® type foundry in 1999.
 He is an artist, illustrator, graphic designer, web & app developer by trade who's work can be seen in a number of movies, video games, music videos, books, magazines, comic books, clothing lines, packaging designs, software applications, advertising campaigns & thousands of other projects.
 His client list includes companies like: Lucas Film, Sony, Netflix, Viacom, Midway, THQ, Yale University, Fox, Computer Arts Magazine, Penguin Random House Publishing, Genentech, Valliant Comics, Warner Bros., the National security Agency as well as countless small businesses & individuals.